 Reasons Settlement May Be Your Best Option

 First, there are many reasons New York accident attorneys try to settle its client’s cases.
-In lieu of taking cases to trial, a settlement ensures a prompt resolution of a client’s case.
+In lieu of taking cases to trial, settlement ensures a prompt resolution of a client’s case.
 In a pedestrian hit by a bus accident, It allows the client to get on with their lives.
 This means they wont have the possibility of trial hanging over their head.
 Even if you are victorious at trial, your adversaries have the right to appeal the case.
-Therefore, this could delay the resolution of an action for years.
+Therefore, his could delay the resolution of an action for years.
 A recent First Department appeal illustrates how long cases that do not settle can continue.

 The case involved is a New York City Transit Authority bus killing the victim.
 The decedent’s son brought suit on her behalf against the NYCTA and the bus driver.
 The decedent’s family alleged the driver and the NYCTA were negligent.
 This was because the bus struck her in the crosswalk.
 The defendants argued that the decedent fell or collapsed before the bus entered the crosswalk.
 Therefore, they argued, the bus driver was unable to see her.